telerik/fiddler-everywhere-docs/capture-traffic/capturing-traffic-from-terminal.md

 # Terminal Capturing Mode

 The **terminal capturing mode** in Fiddler Everywhere allows you to set the Fiddler's proxy on a dedicated terminal instance.
-The terminal capturing mode enables you to use the proxy in a sandboxed environment without changing the global OS proxy settings.
+The terminal capturing mode lets you use the proxy in a sandboxed environment without changing the global OS proxy settings.
 Simultaneously, using a sandboxed proxy provides better control of the captured traffic.

 ## Capturing Terminal Traffic